Difference Between Job Title and Occupation

 What is Occupation?

-Occupation is the broad term for the work that an individual does and is paid for the same.
-It usually refers to the permanent job of a person that he/she does regularly.
+Occupation is the broad term for an individual’s work and is paid for the same.
+It refers to the permanent job of a person that he/she regularly does.

-It is the broad term that gives an overview of the work but doesn’t depict the hierarchy of a person at the workplace.
+It is a broad term that gives an overview of the work but doesn’t depict a person’s hierarchy at the workplace.

 Some of the aspects that the term ‘Occupation’ signifies are listed below:

-1. It usually refers to the permanent and regular work in which an individual is involved and is paid for the same.
+1. It refers to the permanent and regular work in which an individual is involved and paid for it.

 3. It is a general idea about the employment of a person.

-4. It doesn’t depict the hierarchy at the workplace.
+4. It doesn’t depict the hierarchy in the workplace.

-Some of the examples of occupations that people are generally involved in are-teaching, business, medicine, marketing, hospitality, etc.
+Some examples of occupations that people are involved in are teaching, business, medicine, marketing, hospitality, etc.

 occupation